Tayyaba-Inamdar/automation-interview-prep/EY.md

 * Difference between verification and validation
 * How to handle dynamic elements in Selenium
 * Topmost interface in Selenium
+* Execption in selenium how to resolve them

 ### ➤ Frameworks & Execution